shafqatmashrakey/Language-Learning-app/README.md

 2. Set Up Local Server:

-   - Ensure you have a web server installed on your machine (e.g., Apache or Nginx).
+   - Ensure you have a web server installed on your machine (e.g., Apache or Nginx, Wamp server).

-   - Place the downloaded code in the root directory of your local server (e.g., htdocs for Apache).
+   - Place the downloaded code in the root directory of your local server (e.g., htdocs for Apache, www for Wamp server).

 3. Install PHP Dependencies: